xdelaruelle/modules/doc/source/module.rst

 .. option:: --default, -d

- On :subcmd:`avail` sub-command, display only the default version of each module name.
+ On :subcmd:`avail` and :subcmd:`spider` sub-commands, display only the default version of each module name.
 Default version is the explicitly set default version or also the implicit default version if the configuration option :mconfig:`implicit_default` is enabled (see :ref:`Locating Modulefiles` section in the :ref:`modulefile(5)` man page for further details on implicit default version).

  .. only:: html

     .. versionadded:: 4.0

+    .. versionchanged:: 5.6
+       Support for :subcmd:`spider` sub-command added

 .. option:: --dumpname